demystifyfp/demystifyfp/content/fsharp/series/fstweet/fetching-followers-and-following-users.md

   }
 ```

 Using the `selectFollowersQuery`, we are first getting the list of followers user ids.
-Then we are using these ids to the get corressponding user details.
+Then we are using these identifiers to the get corresponding user details.

-One thing to notice here is, we are returning a sequence of `DataContext.``public.UsersEntity`` ` on success.
-But what we want to return is its domain respresentation, a list of `User`.
+One thing to notice here is, we are returning a sequence of `DataContext.public.UsersEntity ` on success.
+But what we want to return is its domain representation, a list of `User`.

 Like what we did for [finding the user by username]({{< relref "handling-login-request.md#finding-the-user-by-username">}}), we need to map the all the user entities in the sequence to their respective domain model.

-To do it, we first need to do extract the mapping functionality from the `mapUser` function.
+To do it, we first need to extract the mapping functionality from the `mapUser` function.

 ```fsharp
 //